pancsta/asyncmachine-go/docs/manual.md

 These considerations will help to better understand how **asyncmachine** works:

 - it doesn't hold any data other than
-  - state names
-  - state clock
-  - state relations
+  - machine time
   - the last error
+  - given state structure
 - only **state** can be trusted (e.g. [`Is()`], [`Not()`], [`Any()`])
 - mutations resulting in async states need to be waited on (eg [`When()`], [`WhenTime()`])
 - flow can be redirected or constrained by checking the current and previous **state** within handlers